mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 It could be if the call to initiate a payment is faulty or if the client never receives the response.
 In this case the client should either retry the call (as described in [Error Handling](api_principles#error_handling)) or the client could try to get the payment id by the order id and cancel afterwards.

-In the case of an unexpected restart of the client where the payment flow cannot be continued it might be necessary to cancel the active payment since there can be only one active payment on a PoS.
-If the payment id of the active payment is lost it can be retrieved by calling **/v10/payments** using the PoS id and setting the *active* boolean to true.
-When the payment id is retrieved the payment can be cancelled and the PoS is now ready for a new payment flow.

 #### Cancelling Refunds